Pence seeks to express support for Trump — while avoiding baseless election claims

 Most Senate Republicans greet Trump’s push to overturn the election with the customary response: Silence

-Aides have sought to focus on other topics, such as the coronavirus vaccine effort, and some Pence advisers have grown increasingly discomfited with the president’s campaign.
+Aides have sought to focus on other topics, such as the coronavirus vaccine effort, and some Pence advisers have grown increasingly discomfited with the president’s ongoing campaign.
 He is expected to return to Georgia several more times, his team says, while aides say Trump is less interested in a trip.

 The day of traditional campaign travel — short stump speeches, lavish introductions, country music and long bus rides — also highlighted the conundrum for Pence and the GOP.
 The bid was to drive GOP turnout for Loeffler and Perdue, who need to win on Jan.
 5 so Republicans can hold on to a two-seat majority in the Senate.